JanSharp/VRCLockstep/notes.md

 TODO: validate input action id fields being serialized by unity
 TODO: when becoming master, associate all input actions without a tick association with the first mutable tick.
 I think that's all that needs to happen
 TODO: use Array.ConstrainedCopy wherever possible
+TODO: handle it no longer being the oldest player that'll become the new master
+TODO: rename OnMasterChanged to OnMasterClientChanged to prevent potential naming collisions with other systems
+TODO: rename OnTick to OnLockstepTick to prevent potential naming collisions with other systems
+TODO: handle the master leaving while a master change request is in progress
+TODO: handle the player leaving which was requested to be the new master